 Master of Science in Medical Physics Graduate Program FAQ

-A: Medical Physicists are responsible for the implementation of technology for purposes of imaging and treating patients.
-This includes working with many imaging devises and treatment equipment, and the overall safety of patients and colleagues.
+A: Medical physicists are responsible for the implementation of technology for purposes of imaging and treating patients.
+This includes working with many imaging devices and treatment equipment and ensuring the overall safety of patients and colleagues.

-Following undergraduate studies in a hard science then enroll in a Medical Physics graduate program or Ph.D. program.
-Following graduation, the educated medical physicist must go through a two-year residency program.
+Following undergraduate studies in a hard science, students enroll in a medical physics graduate program or PhD program.
+Following graduation, the educated medical physicist must complete a two-year residency program.

 Q: What can I do with a degree in Medical Physics?

-A: For details regarding tuition and fees please see the Graduate School Financing & Support.
+A: For details regarding tuition and fees please see Graduate School Financing & Support.